HaJunMyoung/hello-world/README.md

 # hello-world

 For learning Git

 # Learnt

--How to create a repository
+- How to create a repository

--How to create a new branch
+- How to create a new branch

--What is 'commit' and 'pull'
+- What is 'commit' and 'pull'